Baelhj/Next.js-Supabase-Google-OAuth-template/README.md

 ### Other Platforms
 Make sure to set the environment variables in your hosting platform's dashboard.

-## License

-MIT License - feel free to use this template for your projects!

 ## Support

 If you encounter any issues, check the [Supabase documentation](https://supabase.com/docs) or [Next.js documentation](https://nextjs.org/docs).